ssaniva/cs594-spring-2015/exams/exam4.md

 ---

 ## Frequently Asked Questions (FAQ)

+> The page for the stopwords has 3 different lists, and there are a few errors in each.

+Please use `http://xpo6.com/wp-content/uploads/2015/01/stop-word-list.txt` as the official stop word list for this exam.
+Note everything is in lowercase.
+Hint: your text should also be in lowercase.

 > For exam 4 do we have to submit our code? or only the answer?